 The scent of the marijuana plants can be noticeably pungent, so I’m attaching a small carbon filter to the fan, as well.
 The exhaust fan produces a vacuum in the closet, prohibiting air from escaping elsewhere.
 All the air that makes it out of the closet must go through the carbon filter, which kills the smell.

 3. Hang reflective foil on the wall

 In order to make the most out of the light, having reflective material on the walls is a good idea.
 My personal preference is mylar foil because it reflects the light well and it also keeps the light from seeping out of the closet.
 You don’t have to do this, but it’s beneficial because the plants will get light from the side instead of just the top.
 This helps them grow faster.
 Aluminum foil and mirrors also work.
 Just ensure that you’re walls aren’t black!

 This closet needs one level for germination, one for seedlings and clones, and one for mother plants and plants in vegetative state.

-The top level should be for germinating seeds.
+The top-level should be for germinating seeds.
 Light isn’t important, but a consistent temperature helps.
 I install lights just for the heat (and also because I grow seedlings up there).
-There is about 10 inches between the shelf and the ceiling.
+There are about 10 inches between the shelf and the ceiling.